Trudelutt/TMA4851_EiT_Big_Data_gruppe_3/README.md

 # EiT – Big Data

 ## Getting Started
-* Install npm for your computer.
+* Install npm on your computer.
 * Clone this repo.
 * Run the command npm install in the terminal.